twebr/web-technology-2/readme.md

 # To Do List

-A task manager for people with deadline.
+A task manager for people with deadlines.

 *This repository hosts the second assignment for Web Technology.*